codebrackt/Url-shortner/README.md

 # URL Shortener

-This is a React application that allows users to shorten URLs using the [shrtco.de](https://shrtco.de/) API.
+This is a React application which uses typescript that allows users to shorten URLs using the [shrtco.de](https://shrtco.de/) API.
 It provides a simple user interface for entering a URL and generating a shortened version of it.
 The application also saves the generated links for future reference.

 ## Getting Started